 Save a copy of the accounting excel template to practice entering pretend transactions so you get the feel of it and see what happens in the totals columns that have formulas.

 If you need more rows or columns you can insert some.

-Inserting Rows – Watch our videos to see how to insert rows and columns in Excel; this is based on our Excel Cashbook but is similar for this Accounting Excel Template.
+Inserting Rows – Watch my videos to see how to insert rows and columns in Excel; this is based on my Excel Cashbook but is similar for this Accounting Excel Template.
 Make sure you copy and paste formulas from one of the original rows into your new rows that you have inserted.
 Make sure the totals along the bottom of the spreadsheet include the new rows – you can do this by updating the formula.